-Although you already have a functional LIVISI SmartHome system, but if you want to use even more devices from other manufacturers together with the existing innogy/RWE devices, then the OpenSource systems are a perfect solution.
+You already have a functional LIVISI SmartHome system, but you want to use even more devices from other manufacturers together with the existing innogy/RWE devices?
+The OpenSource systems are a perfect solution.

 If we look at OpenHab, for example, you will already have access to (as of February 2022) more than 2800 devices.
 This includes not only large and well-known manufacturers such as Gardena, Tado ° or Sonos, but also access to devices that communicate via KNX, Z-Wave, Zigbee or MQTT.